Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-10-08/build-content-generation-app-part-2.md

 1. **Navigate to the front-end folder**.
 Go to the front-end folder in your cloned repo.

-2. **Copy the .env.example file**.
+2. **Copy the `.env.example file`**.
 Copy the `.env.example` file, and rename it to `.env`:

    ```
    cp .env.example .env
    ```

-3. Configure the .env file.
-Update the following variables in the .env file:
+3. Configure the `.env file`.
+Update the following variables in the `.env` file:

     ![List of variables to update in the env file.](../../static/img/30-days-of-ia-2024/blogs/2024-10-08/1-3b-5.png)

-4. Install dependencies.
-Run npm install or yarn install to install the necessary front-end dependencies.
+4. **Install dependencies.** Run npm install or yarn install to install the necessary front-end dependencies.

-5. Run the front-end service.
-Start the front-end service using one of the following commands:
+5. **Run the front-end service.** Start the front-end service using one of the following commands:

     ```
     npm start